 Kate Petley is a multimedia artist working at the intersection of photography, painting, and sculpture.
 Her work emphasizes psychologically charged space, using common materials like cardboard in a transformative process.

-In 2020, she will have solo exhibitions at the University of Colorado Art Museum (CUAM) and VonLintel Gallery in Los Angeles.
-The exhibition at CUAM, titled ‘Staring Into the Fire’, will include a site-specific installation.
-Additionally, Petley has curated a nine-artist exhibition for the Boulder Museum of Contemporary Art, opening Fall of 2020.
+Petley has solo presentations in 2020 at the University of Colorado Art Museum (CUAM) and VonLintel Gallery in Los Angeles.
+Additionally, Petley has curated a nine-artist exhibition for the Boulder Museum of Contemporary Art, opening in the Fall.

 Born in New York, Kate lives and works in Longmont, Colorado, near Boulder.